andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-6.md

   type: stackbit_page_meta
 template: post
 subtitle: >-
-  What can we take away from Hulu’s new reality show, “Exposure”?
-In this Top Chef-style competition, contestants are issued a smartphone and asked to complete photographic challenges.
-Between the reality TV tropes and product placement, it turns out, we can learn quite a bit from it.
+  In this competitive reality show, contestants are issued a smartphone and asked to complete photographic challenges.
 ---
 ## Lorem ipsum